yolish/relformer/README.md

 ## Learning to Localize in Unseen Scenes with Relative Pose Regressors
-Official PyTorch implementation of Learning to Localize in Unseen Scenes with Relative Pose Regressors, for details see our paper [Learning to Localize in Unseen Scenes with Relative Pose Regressors]
+Official PyTorch implementation of our paper: Learning to Localize in Unseen Scenes with Relative Pose Regressors.

-The figure below illustrates our approach: a query image and reference image are put to our architecture, we then extract informative features using a convolutional backbone, concatenate the query and reference images features and use two relformers blocks separately attend to position-  and orientation- .
+We implement our method using a hybrid CNN-Transformer architecture (Relformer), which is illustrated in the figure below.
+We apply a shared convolutional backbone to extract feature maps from image pairs with two separate branches to predict the translation and rotation parameters, respectively.
+Feature maps are first concatenated, linearly projected and flattened.
+They are passed to respective branches with a correspondig 2D learned position encoding.
+Each branch is implemented with a Transformer Encoder and an MLP head.
+The Transformer Encoders aggregate paired feature maps into a latent representation of the pose parameters, learned using a dedicated task token.
+Each MLP head regresses its target (∆x or ∆6D) from the respective latent code at the position of the token.
 ![Learning to Localize in Unseen Scenes with Relative Pose Regressors Illustration](./img/teaser.jpg)

 ---